Andrea-Taloni/GPT-Wars-Creating-and-Detecting-Fake-Data-Sets-with-Generative-Artificial-Intelligence/README.md

 These are links to access the Custom GPTs used in the manuscript "GPT Wars: Creating and Detecting Fake Data Sets with Generative Artificial Intelligence", submitted to The Lancet Digital Health.

-To use the Custom GPTs an active subscription to ChatGPT is required.
+An active payed subscription to ChatGPT is required to use the Custom GPTs.

 GPT Data Analyst - developed by OpenAI: https://chat.openai.com/g/g-HMNcP6w7d-data-analyst